 This post shows students and new users how to remove or delete a user account in Windows 11.

 There may be a time when you’ll want to delete or remove a user account from Windows 11.
-For good reason, removing unused accounts from your computer is recommended, especially when the account has been idled for a long time.
+For a good reason, removing unused accounts from your computer is recommended, especially when the account has been idled for a long time.

 Keeping old accounts lingering on your system may introduce security risks, so you should regularly go through your system accounts and ensure all accounts are valid and being used.